Robust topological quantum state transfer with long-range interactions in Rydberg arrays: Robustness against disorder

 A defining feature of topological phases is their robustness against local disorder that preserves the symmetries of the underlying Hamiltonian.
 In the Rydberg platform considered here, a particularly relevant source of such disorder is positional disorder, arising from imperfect trapping of atoms in their optical tweezers.
 We model this effect by introducing random displacements of each atom along the chain direction.
 Specifically, the position of each atom is shifted by a random amount drawn from a Gaussian distribution with zero mean and standard deviation $\sigma R$, centered at the nominal trap position, as illustrated in Figure \ref{RobustnessLRvsNN}a).
 Due to the distance dependence of the dipole-dipole couplings, these random displacements translate into disorder in the effective coupling parameters $\bar{J}$ and $\bar{J}'$.
 To ensure that chiral and particle-hole symmetries are preserved, we restrict the disorder to the $x$-direction, such that no intrasublattice couplings $J_{2m}\neq 0$ are induced by the disorder.

 Figure~\ref{RobustnessLRvsNN} shows the resulting transfer fidelity $F_\sigma(T) = |\braket{\psi_\sigma(T) |\psi_{R}}|^2$ evaluated at a fixed total transfer time $T=30\,\mu\text{s}$, chosen such that in the no-disorder case $F_{\sigma=0}(T)>99.9\%$.
 Here, $\ket{\psi_\sigma(T)}$ denotes the final state averaged over multiple realizations of the positional disorder.
 For the odd-length SSH chain [Fig.~\ref{RobustnessLRvsNN}a)], we observe a pronounced robustness against positional disorder: transfer fidelities exceeding $93\%$ are maintained even for disorder strengths as large as $\sigma R=0.15 a$.
 This robustness is a direct consequence of topological protection.
 Remarkably, and somewhat counter-intuitively, the inclusion of long-range couplings further enhances the robustness, despite the fact that positional disorder introduces fluctuations in a larger number of coupling terms.
 This suggests that the gap enhancement induced by the long-range interactions outweighs the increased sensitivity to positional fluctuations.
 In contrast, the Rice-Mele chain is significantly more sensitive to strong disorder.
 For disorder strengths $\sigma R > 0.1a$, the transfer fidelity rapidly degrades.
 This behaviour can be understood from the structure of the transfer protocol: a successful QST requires the system to remain in the topologically trivial regime for a finite duration, during which the excitation delocalizes across the lattice.
 In this regime, topological protection is absent, and strong disorder leads to mixing between eigenstates, suppressing coherent transport.
 Nevertheless, for disorder strengths typical of current experimental conditions \cite{Browaeys2020}, the Rice-Mele protocol remains robust and yields high transfer fidelities.
+Note that, even when disorder in the $y$-direction is included, breaking chiral and particle-hole symmetry, our results remain qualitatively unchanged for weak disorder strengths.